K-1 Visa for a Fiancé

 Get the Medical Examination

-- Form DS-160, Online Nonimmigrant Visa Application
+- Confirmation page from Online Nonimmigrant Visa Application (DS-160)

 - Passport valid for at least six months beyond intended period of stay in the U.S.

-- Police certificates from your present country of residence and all countries where you have lived for six months or more since age 16
+- Police clearance certificates from your present country of residence and all countries where you have lived for six months or more since age 16

-- Form I-134, Affidavit of Support
+- Completed Form I-134, Declaration of Financial Support and supporting documents

 - Passport-style photos (2)